yamnihcg/Billboard100/README.md

 ### By: Chinmay Gharpure, Siddharth Kumaran, Arham Baid

+## Motivation

+Often times, music producers invest in songs that don’t click with the audience and lead to major losses.
+These investment decisions are highly dependent on producers’ subjective opinions.
+The main goal of this project is to judge the quality of songs using quantitative metrics and help produce music in accordance with the audience’s tastes and preferences.
+The Billboard End of Year Hot 100 chart is one of the most notable representations of a song’s success.
+Using the Billboard charts as a metric of success, we want to help artists determine what technical music features of a song can they work on in order to produce a highly probable Billboard hit.
+We even broaden our scope of technical features to include lyrics which can help artists tweak their songs a little bit to better click with the audience.
+The applications of the project range from artists better understanding their audience to music producers generating higher return on investment for the music they produce.

 ## Project Structure
 The folder contains three subfolders, which are labeled “data”, “feature engineering”, and “machine learning”.
 The significance of the files in each of the folders is listed below.